2366380306/learngit/readme.txt

-Git is a distributed version cotrol system.
+Git is a distributed version cotrol system(modified).
 Git is free software.